Hong Kong's Monster Building: Utilitarian Design that Captures the Imagination

 The Ethos Behind the Monster Building’s Utilitarian Design

-With all this context in mind, it’s perhaps unsurprising that Watt Mo-kei, the man who orchestrated the initial planning of Hong Kong’s famed Monster Building, has a very specific and perhaps even morally questionable vision in mind.
+With all this context in mind, it’s perhaps unsurprising that Watt Mo-kei, the man who orchestrated the initial planning of Hong Kong’s famed Monster Building, had a very specific and perhaps even morally questionable vision in mind.

 As with other buildings Watt’s company, Cheong K, had built in the past, the Monster Building was to be as utilitarian as possible while flirting with how far legalities could be pushed to cram in as many people as possible.